carson-texly/personalblog/posts/peakbagging-lists.md

 # Scraping peakbagger.com lists

 I just moved to Washington, and peakbagging is pretty big here.
 Alot of times this takes the form of trying to check off a list of peaks from peakbagger.com.
 I'm thinking about attempting the [Alpine lakes home court 100](https://www.peakbagger.com/list.aspx?lid=21307), but I'd like to see all the points on a map first, which means a gpx file of waypoints for each peak.
 Luckily, this is super easy to do!
-Here's a python script I wrote that does it, feel free to use it (although obviously refrain from scraping more than one list at a time for overuse of API reasons):
+Here's a quick & rough python script I wrote that does it, feel free to use it (although obviously refrain from scraping more than one list at a time for overuse of API reasons):

     import requests
     import re